leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 ```

 Where the `<|>` operator implements the "accept the left or the right" behaviour.
-We can also chain them to achieve parsers that accept arbitrarily many, arbitrarly complex
+We can also chain them to achieve parsers that accept arbitrarily many, arbitrarily complex
 other ones.
 Now we will define the concept of a binary number, usually this would be written
 as digits directly after each other but we will instead use comma separated ones to showcase
 the repetition feature: